-The Occupational Safety and Health Administration (OSHA) works with state lawmakers to ensure worker safety during construction projects that use scaffolding.
+The Occupational Safety and Health Administration (OSHA) works with state lawmakers to ensure worker safety during construction projects.
 To help, OSHA created a checklist of scaffolding requirements to ensure worker safety.

-- Scaffolds must able to carry their own weight plus four times the maximum intended load.
+- Scaffolds must be able to carry their own weight plus four times the maximum intended load.

 - Scaffolds have to be equipped with guardrails, midrails and toeboards.